ory/hydra/README.md

 hydra
 ```

+**Notes**

-**Note:** We changed organization name from `ory-am` to `ory`.
-In order to keep backwards compatibility, we did not
-rename Go packages.
+* We changed organization name from `ory-am` to `ory`.
+In order to keep backwards compatibility, we did not rename Go packages.
+* You can ignore warnings similar to `package github.com/ory/hydra/cmd/server: case-insensitive import collision: "github.com/Sirupsen/logrus" and "github.com/sirupsen/logrus"`.

 ## Security